Applications

 Improve quality

-Less adhesion and wear in the tool lead to an optimization of the removed parts.
-In addition, with a Duo-Coat coating – such as our B-Protect – a visual indicator can show when 80% of the coating is worn.
-This means that recoating can be carried out before the tool steel is affected and the tool has to be reworked.
-This sometimes saves considerable costs.
+Less adhesion and wear in the tool lead to an optimization of the applied parts.
+In addition, with a Duo-Coat coating - such as our B-Protect - a visual indicator can show when 80% of the coating is worn.
+This means that recoating can be initiated before the tool steel is affected and the tool has to be reworked.
+This can save considerable costs.

 Reduce lubricant